Skip to Main Content

 Behavioral Health Demand Spikes—Telemedicine Answers

-By now, everyone is aware that the use of telemedicine skyrocketed during this time—what the coalition’s analysis showed is that telemedicine visits for behavioral and mental health practically dwarfed all other diagnoses:
+What the coalition’s analysis showed is that telemedicine visits for behavioral and mental health practically dwarfed all other diagnoses:

 As health systems continue to move past ad hoc telehealth implementations and look for enterprise telehealth solutions, it’s important that they understand the rising demand for behavioral health treatment, how technology can support that rising demand, and how telehealth can increase patients’ access to behavioral health providers.